-The Real Estate (Regulation and Development) Act, 2016 came into force from May 2017.
-Among the Act’s key objective is the regulation of the real estate industry in every nook and corner of the country.
+The Real Estate (Regulation and Development) Act, 2016, came into force from May 2017.
+Among the Act’s key objectives is regulating the real estate industry in every nook and corner of the country.
 Every state in India has its own RERA authority that oversees and regulates the real estate sector in the state.
-Maharashtra’s RERA or MahaRERA, as it is called, has been very active since its launch.
+Maharashtra’s RERA, also called MahaRERA, has been very active since its launch.

 2. Protection of customers’ interest in real estate transactions.

 3. Initiate fast dispute settlement with a settling method.

 4. Formation of the Appellate Tribunal to receive complaints from buyers.

 In Maharashtra, every residential and commercial project must mandatorily get registered under MahaRERA.
 No promoter or developer is permitted to advertise, sell or book their real estate projects otherwise.

 So far, the state alone has processed over 18,000 applications, making up for more than 60% of the RERA applications in India.
 Also, MahaRERA dealt with close to 2,387 complaints in the previous year.